 All of it is kept together with frameworks that allow the different pieces to communicate with each other, and there are servers that the app needs to run on.This was extremely eye-opening for me, and I’m so glad that the engineers at Betterment spent time during my first week getting me up to speed on all of it.
 I was able to build my dashboards as a Web app, so I not only needed to understand this structure, but I needed to implement it as well.

 3. A software engineer needs to be multilingual.

 My experience this summer has been invaluable, and I will be returning to school with a brand new view on software development and what a career in this awesome field will be like.

-This article was published on September 10, 2013
+This article was last updated on October 3, 2013

 Was this article helpful to you?

 Our newsletter is full of tips to help you lead a smarter financial life.